Stock market today: Asian stocks follow Wall St up after strong US jobs report

 Wall Street's benchmark S&P 500 index leaped 1.5% on Friday, putting it on the verge of entering what traders call a “bull market” after rising nearly 20% in seven months.

-Government data on Friday showed employers hired more people than expected in May but wage gains are slowing.
-That suggests the economy is strong but upward pressure on inflation might be weakening, reducing the need for the Federal Reserve to cool business activity with more rate hikes.
+Government data Friday showed employers hired more people than expected in May, suggesting the economy is strong despite repeated rate increases to cool inflation.
+Wage gains slowed, suggesting pressure for prices to rise might be weakening, which would reduce the need for the Federal Reserve to cool business activity with more rate hikes.

-Singapore and Jakarta gained.
+India's Sensex opened up 0.5% at 62,860.24.
+Singapore gained while Jakarta declined.
 Markets in New Zealand and Thailand were closed for holidays.

 Industrial companies, energy producers and banks rose.
 Exxon Mobil advanced 2.3% as prices for crude oil climbed on hopes that a resilient economy would burn more fuel.

-Following the report, traders were largely expecting the Fed to hold interest rates steady at its next meeting in two weeks.
-If it does, that would be the first time it hasn’t hiked rates in more than a year.
+Following the report, traders were largely expecting the Fed to hold interest rates steady at this month's meeting.
+That would be the first time it hasn’t hiked rates in more than a year.

 Higher rates have also hurt many smaller and mid-sized banks, in part because customers have pulled deposits in search of higher interest at money-market funds.

 Several high-profile bank failures since March have shaken the market, leading Wall Street to hunt for other possible weak links.
 Several under the heaviest scrutiny rallied following the jobs report.
-PacWest Bancorp leaped 14.1%, for example, to trim its loss for the year to 66.6%.
+PacWest Bancorp leaped 14.1% to trim its loss for the year to 66.6%.

-But Fed officials have also warned recently that a pause on rate hikes in June wouldn’t necessarily mean the end to hikes.
+Fed officials have also warned a pause on rate hikes at this month's meeting won't necessarily mean the end to increases.

 Credit: AP